CHYC-FM: History

 The station first aired on December 8, 1957 as 550 AM CFBR, a sister station to CHNO and a private affiliate of Radio-Canada.
 CHNO had previously been a bilingual station; when CFBR went to air, CHNO became full-time English.
 The "FBR" in the station's callsign stood for F. Baxter Ricard, who owned the stations with his wife Alma Ricard.
 The licensing of CFBR, which took over the Radio-Canada affiliation from CHNO, made Ricard the first commercial broadcaster in Canada licensed to operate two AM radio stations in the same city.

 In 1969, CFBR and CHNO swapped frequencies.
 CHNO took over the 550 AM signal, and CFBR moved to 900.
 CFBR remained a Radio-Canada affiliate until the launch of CBON in 1978, and adopted a pop standards format thereafter.
 After losing the Radio-Canada affiliation, for a time the station's remaining audience was so small that its co-ownership with CHNO, the city's dominant English radio station at the time, was the only thing keeping it afloat.

 In 1985, Ricard sold CFBR, CHNO and CJMX to Mid-Canada Radio, although as a minority shareholder in that company he retained a partial ownership stake.

+On January 3, 1990, the CRTC approved a corporate reorganization of the group of radio stations in northern Ontario, among them CHNO, CFBR and CJMX-FM into a new company “Ottawa Valley Broadcasting Co.
+Ltd.”

 The station adopted its current call sign and format in 1990, after the three stations were acquired by Pelmorex Radio Network.
 Pelmorex sold the stations in 1998, when Telemedia acquired CJMX, and 1999, when Haliburton Broadcasting Group acquired CHYC and CHNO.
 Haliburton subsequently converted both stations to FM after receiving approval from the CRTC on August 31, 1999.
 In 2000, the stations first aired on FM and discontinued their old AM signals.
 CHYC moved to 98.9 FM in early 2000 and simulcast on AM 900, until it left the air on March 31 of that year after the licensee resolved a technical problem relating to the implementation of the new FM transmitter.